inBeat/inbeat-website/content/top-influencers/tiktok/fashion/belgium/_index.md

 ---
-title: Top 10 Fashion TikTok Influencers In Belgium In 2023
+title: Top 10 Fashion TikTok Influencers In Belgium In 2024
 description: >-
-  Find top fashion TikTok influencers in Belgium in 2023.
-Most popular hashtags: #fashion #foryou #fyp #outfit.
+  Find top fashion TikTok influencers in Belgium in 2024.
+Most popular hashtags: #fashion #foryou #fyp #pourtoi.
 platform: TikTok
 hits: 38
-text_top: Analyze the most popular TikTok profiles on inBeat.
+text_top: Analyze the top-rated TikTok profiles on inBeat.
-text_bottom: Our database holds 38 TikTok influencers like this in Belgium for you to collaborate.
+text_bottom: Our search engine aggregates 38 TikTok influencers like this in Belgium for you to collaborate.
 profiles:
   - username: "itsblossomtea"
     fullname: >-